hermeznetwork/docs/docs/developers/dev-guide.md

 ### L2 Transactions
 L2 transactions are executed exclusively on L2.
 Examples of L2 transactions include `Transfer` of funds between rollup accounts or `Exit` to transfer funds to the exit tree.
 All L2 transactions are initiated by the user, who sends the transactions directly to the coordinator via a [`REST API`](../developers/api?id=api).
 Depending on the UI capabilities, the user may be able to select among different number of coordinators (the one currently forging, the ones that already have won the right to forge in upcoming slots,...).

-Fees are payed on L2 transactions in the same token used in the transaction.
+Fees are paid on L2 transactions in the same token used in the transaction.
 The coordinator collects these fees from up to 64 different tokens per batch.
 If more than 64 tokens are used in the same batch, no fees will be collected for the excess number of tokens.

 ## Forging
 In this section we will describe how consensus to select a coordinator with the permission to forge batches and collect fees from the processed transactions is reached.
 We will also describe some of the embedded security mechanisms that discourage these coordinators from acting maliciously.